-• Options to purchase 600,000 shares of Common C stock immediately vested prior to the closing of Business Combination.
-[An additional 254,507 vested as per their vesting schedule, prior to consummation of the Business Combination]
+Options to purchase 600,000 shares of Common C stock immediately vested prior to the closing of Business Combination.
+(An additional 254,507 vested as per their vesting schedule, prior to consummation of the Business Combination).

-At the Closing, each issued share of Legacy ProSomnus outstanding immediately prior to the closing, was automatically converted into the right to receive shares of the Company's Common Stock, par value \$0.0001 ("Common Stock") at a purchase price of \$10.00 as defined in the Merger Agreement.
+At the Closing, each issued share of Legacy ProSomnus outstanding immediately prior to the closing, was automatically converted into the right to receive shares of the Company's Common Stock, at a purchase price of \$10.00 as defined in the Merger Agreement.

-The company issued an aggregate of 7,208,865 shares of common stock for Legacy ProSomnus Preferred stock as below:
+- The Company issued an aggregate of 7,208,865 shares of Common Stock for Legacy ProSomnus Preferred stock as below - All 7,288,333 shares of Legacy ProSomnus's outstanding Series B convertible preferred stock and the additional 161,112 Preferred B shares from warrant exercise, totaling 7,449,445 shares; were converted into 2,623,800 shares and 58,000 shares of ProSomnus's Common Stock, respectively; and - All 45,270 shares of Legacy ProSomnus Series A Redeemable Convertible Preferred Stock were converted into 4,527,065 shares of ProSomnus's Common Stock.

-- All 7,288,333 shares of Legacy ProSomnus's outstanding Series B convertible preferred stock and the additional 161,112 Preferred B shares from warrant exercise, totalling 7,449,445 shares; were converted into 2,623,800 shares and 58,000 shares of ProSomnus's common stock, respectively. - All 45,270 shares of Legacy ProSomnus Series A Redeemable Convertible Preferred Stock were converted into 4,527,065 shares of ProSomnus's common stock.
+All 25,420,893 shares of Legacy ProSomnus's Series A Common Stock, Series B Common Stock and Series C Common Stock were converted into 4,084,418 shares of ProSomnus's Common Stock.

-All 25,420,893 shares of Legacy ProSomnus's Series A Common stock, Series B Common stock and Series C Common stock were converted into 4,084,418 shares of ProSomnus's common stock.
+Immediately prior to the Closing of the Business Combination, the Company issued and sold 1,025,000 shares of Common Stock (the "PIPE - Equity Shares") to the PIPE Investors for gross proceeds of \$10.3 million The PIPE - Equity Shares investors also received an additional 805,133 bonus shares; total issuance to PIPE - Equity investors was 1,830,133 shares of the Company.

-Immediately prior to the Closing of the Business Combination, the Company issued and sold 1,025,000 shares of common stock (the "PIPE - Equity Shares") to the PIPE Investors for gross proceeds of \$10,250,000.
-The PIPE - Equity Shares investors also received an additional 805,133 bonus shares; total issuance to PIPE - Equity investors was 1,830,133 shares of the Company.
+Non-redeeming shareholders of Lakeshore retained an aggregate of 480,637 shares, and the non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem received an aggregate of 340,085 bonus shares; total issuance to these Lakeshore stockholders was 820,722 shares of the Company.

-Non-redeeming shareholders of Lakeshore retained an aggregate of 480,637 shares, and, the non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem received an aggregate of 340,085 bonus shares; total issuance to these Lakeshare stock holders was 820,722 shares of the Company.
+The total of 1,145,218 bonus shares referenced above, issued on close of the Merger Transaction by ProSomnus, were sourced from transfer of founder shares, forfeiture of shares by placement agents and new issuances as below:

-The total of 1,145,218 bonus shares referenced above, issued on close of the Merger transaction by Prosomnus, were sourced from transfer of founder shares, forfeiture of shares by placement agents and new issuances as below:
+• 574,035 founder shares were transferred to non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem and new PIPE investors, as a source of bonus shares.

-- 574,035 founder shares were transferred to non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem and new PIPE investors, as a source of bonus shares. - Underwriters, advisors and convertible notes placement agents totally forfeited \$1,640,010 of compensation in exchange of new issuance of 164,010 shares as a source of bonus shares, to be issued to non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem and new PIPE investors. - The company issued an additional 407,173 of common shares for distribution of bonus shares.
+- Underwriters, advisors and convertible notes placement agents totally forfeited \$1.6 million of compensation in exchange of new issuance of 164,010 shares as a source of bonus shares, to be issued to non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem and new PIPE investors. - issued to non-redeeming shareholders that entered into agreements with Lakeshore and ProSomnus to not redeem and new PIPE inv The Company issued an additional 407,173 of Common Stock for distribution of bonus shares.

-In connection with agreements with certain Underwriters, Advisors and Convertible notes placement agents, the Company issued an aggregate of 716,223 shares of Company's common stock in lieu of cash fees of \$7.16 million, net of forfeited compensation, at the close of the Merger transaction.
+In connection with agreements with certain Underwriters, Advisors and Convertible notes placement agents, the Company issued an aggregate of 716,223 shares of Company's Common Stock in lieu of cash fees of \$7.2 million, net of forfeited compensation, at the close of the Merger Transaction.

-In connection with the Senior and Subordinated Convertible Notes, the Company issued to the holders of Convertible Notes, warrants to purchase an aggregate of 1,914,907 shares of Company's Common Stock at an exercise price of \$11.50 per share, and issued an aggregate of 326,713 shares of Company's Common Stock.
+In connection with the Senior and Subordinated Convertible Notes, the Company issued to the holders of Convertible Notes, warrants to purchase an aggregate of 1,914,907 shares of the Company's Common Stock at an exercise price of \$11.50 per share, and issued an aggregate of 326,713 shares of the Company's Common Stock.